 Splints are an excellent ED tool that can temporarily stabilize fractures requiring orthopaedic intervention,2 more definitively treat certain stable fractures,1,2,8–10 reduce pain, and speed healing in soft tissue injuries such as a sprain.2,6,11

 With the appropriate training, splints are easy and quick to apply.
-By molding the splint material (the next post will describe this more in detail) appropriately, you direct bone alignment by exerting pressure (but not too much!) on the soft tissues.12 Splints are non-circumferential and allow for the inevitable swelling that follows an acute musculoskeletal injury.
+By molding the splint material appropriately (read more at SplintER 102 post), you direct bone alignment by exerting pressure (but not too much!) on the soft tissues.12 Splints are non-circumferential and allow for the inevitable swelling that follows an acute musculoskeletal injury.
 Depending on the type of injury, a splint can be applied to prevent motion or to assist in functional movement.9 In comparison, a cast is more technically difficult and given its circumferential nature, increases the risk for compartment syndrome and pressures sores.13

 Be aware that splints are not limited to only fractures and sprains.
 They are also useful in protecting severe soft-tissue injuries and laceration repairs across joints.2